Paul Alvarez: Season-by-season averages

+Politics

+In September 2024, Alvarez joined the Aksyon Demokratiko party as he would run for councilor of third district of Manila in the 2025 elections.
+He was named part of the ticket of former Manila Mayor Isko Moreno, who will seek a comeback as mayor.

 Arrest

-Alvarez was caught using drugs with two other individuals at a barber shop in Sikatuna village on June 3, 2017.
+Alvarez was caught using drugs with two other individuals at a barber shop in Sikatuna Village, Quezon City on June 3, 2017.
 Initially, policemen went to the barber shop to serve an arrest warrant on Alvarez for a case of slight physical injury.